Covid-19 Safety Measures

-From Saturday 4th July we will be checking staff temperatures upon arrival and at different points throughout the day.
+We will be checking staff temperatures upon arrival and at different points throughout the day.
 If our staff displays or develops either a new continuous cough or a high temperature 37.8 + then we will be asking staff to leave immediately in order to self-isolate for 7 days.

 At Brouge we routinely practice high standards of infection control.
 We are committed to reducing the risk by ensuring effective hygiene practices are in place for both children and staff and we encourage full participation in these practices;

 • Wearing of protective face covering while working

 • Wash hands frequently with soap, especially before eating or handling food, after toilet visits, or when hands are contaminated by respiratory secretions after coughing or sneezing.
 We have now increased the frequency of children’s hand washing to ever hour as well as before and after food as usual.